mofokengpablo0/Consilidation_Project/Code Files/README.md

 `.env` is missing or empty.
 Run `cp .env.example .env` and fill in real values before starting the `db` service.

-**`django.db.utils.OperationalError: Can't connect to MySQL server on '127.0.0.1'`** (Option 1) The database container isn't running yet, or hasn't finished starting.
+**`django.db.utils.OperationalError: Can't connect to MySQL server on '127.0.0.1'`** (Option 1) Two possible causes:
+1. The database container isn't running yet, or hasn't finished starting.
 Run `docker compose up -d db`, wait a few seconds, then check `docker compose ps` — the `db` service should show `healthy` before you run `migrate` or `runserver`.
+2. You're running Django (or `test_app.py`) on a **different machine** than the one running the `db` container — e.g. Django on your local computer while `db` is running in a remote Docker Playground/Iximiuz Labs session. `127.0.0.1` always means "this machine," so it can't reach a container on a different machine.
+Both the app and the database must run in the same place — either both local, or both inside the same remote session (see Running Tests below for the container-exec approach).

 **Database container started once with wrong/blank credentials, and fixing `.env` didn't help** MariaDB only initializes its database and user the *first* time the container starts with an empty data volume.
 A stale volume keeps the old (bad) credentials regardless of what `.env` now says.
 Reset it: